codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

     end
 ```

 * If you are implementing loan writeback for Xero, make sure that Xero have enabled the *Xero Bank Feeds API* for your registered app.
+In order to create and update bank transactions, your application must be approved by [Xero's certification program](https://developer.xero.com/documentation/xero-app-store/app-partner-guides/app-partner-steps/).

 * Provide the customer with a user interface that gives the option to enable the loan writeback process flow and configure or update their account mapping, for example: